Nexmo/nexmo-developer/_documentation/conversation/code-snippets/conversation/list-conversations.md

 source: '_examples/conversation/conversation/list-conversations'
 application:
   use_existing: |
     You will need to use an existing Application that contains Conversations in order to receive some results here.
-See the Create Conversation Code Snippet for information on how to create an Application and some sample Conversations.
+See the Create Conversation code snippet for information on how to create an Application and some sample Conversations.
 ```

 ## Try it out